leocsato/detector_mw/README.md

 The csv files contain API Calls made by executables, used for training and testing.

-The database of benign files is provided in this repository.
+The database of API Calls for benign files is provided in this repository.

-The database of malware files must be found elsewhere, we won't provide it but you can finding them on this link: http://ocslab.hksecurity.net/apimds-dataset
+The database of API Calls for malware must be found elsewhere, we won't provide it but you can finding them on this link: http://ocslab.hksecurity.net/apimds-dataset

 Results are on the "TCC" Jupyter Notebook.